opencast/opencast/docs/guides/developer/docs/installation/source-linux.md

 3.ActiveMQ Configuration
 --------------------

-Opencast comes with a basic configuration for Activemq.
+Opencast comes with a basic configuration for ActiveMQ.
 Please follow the first configuration step to copy the XML file.
 [Message Broker Configuration](https://docs.opencast.org/develop/admin/configuration/message-broker/).

-4.Build and start Opencast
+4.Build and Start Opencast
 --------------------

 Automatically build Opencast and how to start it.